Is Your Energy Consultant Reliable, Ethical and Transparent?

 All of the team have regular training to remain up-to-date with industry issues and the skills needed to perform their roles to the best of their ability.
 We are committed to providing a positive environment where people can grow and develop both professionally and personally.

-Conclusion: Always seek clarity on what you are signing up to
+Conclusion: Always seek clarity from your energy consultant on what you are signing up to

 There are many examples of customers paying huge amounts unnecessarily.
 However, one which is particularly pertinent, given the percentage of its relatively small budget, was a small rural primary school in Kent that was forced to compare our costs to those of another broker.
 The broker promised to save them 21%, whilst Zenergi’s prices were showing a 4% increase (due to rising wholesale markets and non-commodities).
 However, the broker did not compare prices against the school’s existing prices, and instead made up a massively inflated “renewal price” and hounded the school about needing to act quickly to achieve a 21% saving.
 Unfortunately, the school did sign up without gaining clarity and when we were shown the school’s new contracted rates, we found that the rates were actually 5 pence per kWh higher than those provided by Zenergi!
 This cost the small primary school an additional £2,400 per annum whilst also being stuck in the contract for five years, so a very expensive mistake coming in at over £12,000 of wasted public funds, which is so frustrating.